Skip to main content

 Abstract

 Mochi has product types (structs) and sum types (tagged unions).
 The grammar accepts both.
-Pattern matching exists but does not enforce exhaustiveness or irredundancy today.
-This MEP documents the typing rules, proposes the missing checks, and lists the fixtures that pin both the current behaviour and the target behaviour.
+Pattern matching is checked for exhaustiveness on a union scrutinee (T050) and for irredundancy on any scrutinee (T054).
+This MEP documents the typing rules and lists the fixtures that pin each obligation.

 Motivation